bimobject/docs/docs/documentation/product/creating-a-product.md

 Read more about components [here](/documentation/component/component-overview).
 :::

-## Creating a product
+## Creating a new product

-Navigate to the `Products` page in the left navigation menu, and click the `Create product` button.
+Navigate to the `Products` page in the left navigation menu, and click the `Create product` button in the top right corner.

 ![Image of the products page with the create product button](/images/placeholder.png)